Miles and points beginners often ask which travel rewards credit cards for beginners are the best. It’s understandable.

 Depending on where you travel and your overall travel style, one brand may be better for you than another.

-Hyatt offers the most value because of their upscale properties and the ability to transfer Chase Ultimate Rewards points for a good return to Hyatt.
-The downside is they have a smaller, (albeit growing) geographic footprint than Marriott of IHG.
+Hyatt offers the most value because of its upscale properties, reasonable award chart, and the ability to transfer Chase Ultimate Rewards points to Hyatt.
+The downside is they have a smaller, (albeit growing) geographic footprint than Marriott or IHG.

-And, yes, Marriott and IHG are Chase transfer partners.
+And, yes, Marriott and IHG are Chase Ultimate Rewards transfer partners.
 However, it’s a much better value to earn points with these programs respectively instead of transferring valuable Ultimate Rewards points.

 Finally, if you’re just getting started with miles and points, you may not realize Marriott is also its own flexible currency.
-The program has 40+ airline transfer partners, some of which cannot be accessed through other travel rewards programs.
+The program has 40+ airline transfer partners, some of which cannot be accessed through other travel rewards programs, like American and Alaska Airlines.

 By now, I hope you’re thinking about your first 5 travel rewards credit cards from the options above.